Printed from www.nzmeccano.com

 - It is inexpensive.

-- There is a large amount of help and support available, in the form of books, on-line tutorials, forums etc.
+- There is a large amount of help and support available, in the form of example programs, books, on-line tutorials, forums etc.

 - There are many devices available to connect to the Arduino, providing every imaginable kind of function.